 A lease is a contractually binding agreement.
 It requires a tenant to honor their rent obligations for the entire term, whether or not they live in the property you’ve rented out.
 There are some exceptions to this blanket rule, though, but discrimination is never one of them, as per the Fair Housing Law.

 Each state sets different conditions and laws that allow a tenant to break their lease legally without penalty like a termination fee.
 Virginia state law is not any different.
 The following are a handful of scenarios where a tenant can break their lease legally without penalty in Virginia.

 Legally Justified Reasons for Breaking a Lease in Virginia

 The Lease Agreement Contains an Early Termination Clause

 A landlord may permit their tenant to break their lease agreement through an early termination clause.
-In the clause, you may want to address some of the following terms:
+In the clause, the landlord may want to address some of the following terms:

 - Require the tenant to provide them advance written notice of at least 30 days prior to moving out

 - Pay a penalty fee of between one-and-two months’ rent

 - Clear all utility bills, as well as any other charges prior to vacating the premises

 Draft this up with the proper legal terminology and include it clearly in the lease agreement.
-You may also want to take each new tenant through each clause to make sure they understand everything.
+You, as the landlord, may also want to take each new tenant through each clause to make sure they understand everything.

 The Landlord Fails to Provide Certain Disclosures

 A landlord may face heavy fines or legal ramifications if their fail to provide their tenant with certain disclosures.
 And in some other cases, may provide the landlord’s tenant with a legal justification to end their lease early without penalty.
 The disclosures are as follows:

 - Disclosure about defective drywall.

 - Disclosure on whether you, the landlord, have any knowledge of the property being used to manufacture methamphetamine.

 - A disclosure on whether the property is located near a military air installation.